learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Tweaked the tooltip of the popularity graphs on the student big board
 - Student and teacher registration status is now shown on the userview page
 - Fixed the color of messages on the deadline management page
+- Added statistics to the dashboard for "teachers who have submitted a class and have not taught for a program" and "students who are enrolled and have not enrolled in the past"

 Onsite changes
 ~~~~~~~~~~~~~~